ademyro/neve/README.md

 * We’re getting rid of the REPL.
 Having a separate compiler for Neve means longer compilation times, and a less snappy REPL experience.
 Moreover, writing the bytecode output to a file and *then* having the Neve interpreter read it isn’t exactly desirable--we don’t want to create a new file for the tiniest expressions.
+  * It might be possible to get around that, though.
+If we can output the bytecode to an array of bytes without needing to create a new file just for that, and then pass that array to the interpreter, having a REPL might be manageable.
+    Ideally, we could implement a “REPL mode” for `nevec` that skips through all optimizations, to provide the snappiest experience.

 * Neve will now have two components--`neve` and `nevec`.  `nevec` will compile the `.neve` file to a `.geada` bytecode file, and `neve` will interpret that file.  `nevec` will be implemented in Python, but we will immediately work on